datacontroller/docs.datacontroller.io/docs/dci-stpinstance.md

 * Sasuser folder – EMPTY CONTENTS (remove all files).
 They aren’t relevant in the data controller context.

-### Set up DC account

-It is recommended to have a user for each environment in which DC is deployed, eg:

-* dcsrv_dev
-* dcsrv_test
-* dcsrv_prod

-Log into SMC in relevant environment and open User Manager.
-Adjust as follows:

-* Open SAS General Servers group
-* Select Accounts tab
-* Add the dcsrv_[ENV] user in DefaultAuth domain

-#### Adding new users (Windows)
-Open Windows Server Manager and adjust as follows:

-* Select / Configuration / Local Users and Groups / Groups
-* Select Administrators group and Add the dcsrv_[Env] user

 ### Add Server